MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/azure-infra-config.md

 - Log in to [Azure](portal.azure.com) and go to the created Resource Group.
 - Find and navigate to the virtual machine scale set resource.
 - In the left panel, select the Instances.
-- Navigate to the running instance and find the Private IP associated to it in the Overview section.
+- Navigate to the running instance and find the private IP associated to it in the Overview section.

 To log in into a virtual machine scale set, log into the controller virtual machine and run these commands: